Forcepoint/fp-pta-overview/initial_setup.md

 1. Assuming you want to setup Windows 10 VMs via PTA, at some point you should get these setup as well.
     1. https://github.com/Forcepoint/fp-pta-host-template-windows-10-test
     1. https://github.com/Forcepoint/fp-pta-host-template-windows-10-prod

+    Make sure you note that you must create a `hosts` file and modify the `Jenkinsfile` ansible command to use it.
+See https://github.com/Forcepoint/fp-pta-host-template-windows-10-prod as an example.

 ##### ...continue to the next topic [Building Blocks](building_blocks.md).